elixir-lang/elixir/README.md

 # Roadmap

 * Add load paths
-* Add super
-* Add interactive elixir (iex)
+* Extend interactive elixir (iex)
-* Implement missing types (Reference, Port) and improve STDLIB
-* Extend metaprogramming support
+* Extend STDLIB
 * Improve error messages internally and in ExUnit
 * Add partial application, pipeline f1 + f2, and 1#add and Integer##add
 * Add _.foo
 * Support guards
-* Add JIT on module compilation
+* Add JIT with Hipe on module compilation
-* Extending builtin types (like inheriting from Integer)
 * Add method cache table
 * Allow object definitions to be reopened (?) or to copy from another object
 * Improve constant lookup
+* Allow extension of builtin types (like inheriting from Integer)

 # Learning Elixir